 For Windham, the principal source of data for the Presumpscot River was records published by USGS (gage no. 01064000, Presumpscot River at the outlet of Sebago Lake, Maine, January 1887 to 1977).
 In addition, USGS has operated a gage at West Falmouth since 1975 (gage no. 01064140).

 Countywide Analyses

-For this countywide revision, no new riverine Hydrologic Analyses were conducted.
+For this countywide revision, no new detailed riverine Hydrologic Analyses were conducted.
+Approximate analyses in the Town of Falmouth were studied by Ransom Consulting Engineers and Scientists in 2012 and are described below.